nats-io/nats.deno/README.md

 ```

-To be aware of when a client closes, wait for the `closed()` promise to resolve.
+Be aware that when a client closes, you will need to wait for the `closed()` promise to resolve.
 When it resolves, the client has finished and won't reconnect.